tonykhbo/dso/README.md

 ## Disclaimer

-Currently the way Openshift GitOps is handled in Openshift, the argocd environment utilizes the ```argocd-cluster-argocd-application-controller service account``` to manage all deployemnts.
+Currently the way Openshift GitOps is handled in Openshift, the argocd environment utilizes the ```argocd-cluster-argocd-application-controller service account``` to manage all deployments.
 However, by default the service account only has access to the openshift-gitops namespace.
 See here: https://github.com/argoproj-labs/argocd-operator/issues/200